A LIFE OF SERVICE

 One way around these is to focus on the spiritual or non-physical side of life.
 In other words, underneath our skin and all other trapping such as clothing, material goods and the rest, we are all spirits, and all one.
 Anyone who is willing to lend a hand is welcome.

 SMOOTHNESS.
 This is a wonderful quality that just means that a person can handle bumps in the road without becoming too unhappy or upset.
 It also means a quality that can smooth out troubles that others are having, which enables work to go forward much more swiftly and smoothly.

 Some people do not want to learn, believing that they should be able to somehow just do everything the first time they try it.
 This is never the case, however.
 Learning and practicing skills is definitely always needed for most service, and is helpful in all cases.

-COOPERATIVE OR ABLE TO GET ALONG WELL WITH OTHERS.
+COOPERATIVE, MEANING ABLE TO GET ALONG WELL WITH OTHERS.
 This quality is absolutely essential.
 It is contained in the other qualities, but perhaps it is best listed separately.
-Getting along with others requires a certain relaxed quality, a lack of harshness, some tact, and the ability to avoid getting caught in personal prejudices.
+Getting along with others requires a relaxed quality, a lack of harshness, some tact, and the ability to avoid getting caught in personal prejudices.

 WHO CAN BE OF SERVICE?

-Absolutely anyone can live a life of service.
-This can begin when a person is in his teens.
+Absolutely everyone can live a life of service.
+This can begin when a person is in his teens, or younger.
 In fact, many stories fill the news of young people, even in elementary school, who decide at this young age that they will assist poor children in other nations, or something similar.
-They can amaze everyone with the amount of money they raise, or items they create.
+They sometimes amaze everyone with the amount of money they raise, or items they create.